‘I Hate My Fetish’ – Understanding Self-Hatred

 No. That’s not even close.

 Self-hatred is ultimately unproductive and unnecessary.
-But the worst part is that fueling your own self-hatred just increases the emotional pain that causes arousal, and you end up getting much worse: into more extreme fetishes and further away from normal.
+But the worst part is that fuelling your own self-hatred just increases the emotional pain that causes arousal, and you end up getting much worse: into more extreme fetishes and further away from normal.

 The reason why you have your fetish is the same reason as why you have shame around it.
 Changing your fetish means removing the shame too, whether you remove the shame first or it goes away after, it’s an integral part of the process of moving on, and you can’t move on unless you’ve also removed the shame.